Deprecated - Potential PowerShell Obfuscated Script

 Install detection rules in Elastic Security

-Detect Potential PowerShell Obfuscated Script in the Elastic Security detection engine by installing this rule into your Elastic Stack.
+Detect Deprecated - Potential PowerShell Obfuscated Script in the Elastic Security detection engine by installing this rule into your Elastic Stack.

 To setup this rule, check out the installation guide for Prebuilt Security Detection Rules(external, opens in a new tab or window).